Having a C-Section can be scary, but there are things you can do to make the procedure less daunting.

 7. Wear a sanitary pad across your incision to keep your clothes from rubbing against it.
 It will also keep it dry and clean helping you resist infection.

 8. Buy and use an abdominal binder for your incision.
 This is one of the best C-Section tips I have because an tummy binder will relieve your pain, help you get around easier and help you heal.
 Those are huge when it comes to having a C-Section or belly surgery.

 9. Ask for help and take it!
-This isn’t an easy one for most moms but having a C-Section is major abdominal surgery.
-Rest and recovery is so important at this time.
-Without keeping that in mind your risk a longer recovery, infection, and depression.
+This isn’t an easy one for many new moms but rest and recovery is so important at this time.
+Having a C-Section is major abdominal surgery therefore without proper rest and care you risk a longer recovery, infection, even depression.